zenika-open-source/promote-open-source-project/README.md

 </summary>
 <p>

-> Like conferences, recording is not an easy execise, but it's a great way to get your project famous.
+> Recording a video is not an easy execise.
+However it's probably the most efficient way to make your project famous.

 </p>
 </details>